 First of all, higher cost often means lighter weight.
 Manufacturers will go to the ends of the Earth to reduce the weight of their high-end models, using more exotic materials, such as carbon fiber or even titanium.
 Weight can impact your ride, allowing you to ride faster, further and more efficiently, but consider the law of diminishing returns when looking at the weight of each bike.
 It’s great to be able to brag about how light your bike is, but it’s unlikely that you’ll notice small changes in weight.

 Second, the higher price will go towards putting higher quality components on the bike.
 This means that the components are often built to perform better, use more premium-feeling materials, and last longer.
 Again, there’s a sweet spot of components that won’t break the bank, but will perform flawlessly and be plenty durable.
-The selection of components, such as drivetrain, is worthy of its own article, so if you’re not sure of what range of components fit your riding, an expert is a great resource.
+The selection of components, such as drivetrain, is worthy of its own article, so if you’re not sure of what range of components fit your riding, be sure to consult a manufacturer.
 These days, bikes and the technology have gotten so good that there are awesome bikes that perform beyond your wildest expectations, but don’t hurt the wallet too bad.
-A Curated Expert can help you find a good choice that rides like a dream without blowing your budget.

 Now, before we get started, here is some lingo that will be used in this article to describe certain attributes of bikes: